ghaith-aldawamneh/nodejs-backend-typescript-mongoDB/README.md

 10. JWT

 # About The Project
 This project is designed for a production ready environment.
 It can handle the scale and complexity of a very demanding application.
-This project is being used by companies like MindOrks, AfterAcademy, and CuriousJr.
-Apps/Websites having 10+ million usebase.
+This project is can be used by big companies .

 It is suitable for Web Apps, Mobile Apps, and other API services.